mtw/mtw.github.io/Pelican/content/blog/2021-12-17-Evolutionary-traits-of-Tick-borne-encephalitis-virus-Pervasive-non-coding-RNA-structure-conservation-and-molecular-epidemiology.rst

 :author: mtw
 :summary: In this paper, we study the molecular epidemiology and RNA structureome diversity of tick-borne encephalitis virus (TBEV).
 Moreover, we propose a unified picture of pervasive non-coding RNA structure conservation across all known TBEV subtypes
 :description: In this study we propose a unified picture of pervasive ncRNA structure conservation across all known TBEV subtypes
-:title: Molecular epidemiology and RNA structure conservation in Tick-borne encephalitis virus
+:title: RNA secondary structure conservation and molecular epidemiology of TBEV

 We show that the TBEV 3′ architectural diversity is realized by a combination of a restricted pool of eight structural and one non-structural element, suggesting that the observed 3′UTR variability is driven by structural, rather than sequence conservation.